1 Minute ReviewLeave Your Own 1 Minute Review!

 - Reverse mortgages are for homeowners age 62 or older.
 These products allow you to borrow against your home’s equity.
 You no longer have to make mortgage payments and you can receive a portion of your home’s equity as a lump sum, monthly payments, as a credit line or as a combination of monthly payments and a credit line.
 It’s important to consult with an independent financial professional before proceeding with a reverse mortgage to make sure it’s a good option for you.

-New American Funding takes an average of 30 days to close on a home loan and follows a standard closing process.
+New American Funding follows a standard closing process, meaning the time to close will depend on the client and loan type.
 You can choose to start with a prequalification or preapproval.
 Prequalification doesn’t involve verifying your income.
 Preapproval means underwriters have reviewed your income and assets and are reasonably confident you will qualify for a home loan.

 Once you find your home and your offer has been accepted, you complete a formal loan application.
 Underwriters review your documentation, confirm everything is correct and decide whether you need approval.
 Next, the loan is funded and you set a time to sign your closing documents.
 At closing, you sign your loan documents and pay any funds that are due.

 Your credit score is a 3-digit number that lenders use to get a sense of how you’ve handled credit and debt in the past.
 It’s based on factors like:

 - Whether you pay your credit card bills on time